 Who we treat at the HOPE Survivorship Program

-Our team works with survivors of bone marrow transplantation and all types of childhood cancer.
-Patients do need to be at least five years past their cancer diagnosis and at least two years out from the conclusion of treatment or transplantation.
+Our team works with survivors of bone marrow transplantation, cellular therapy and all types of childhood cancer.
+Patients must be at least five years past their cancer diagnosis and at least two years past the conclusion of treatment or transplantation.

-Preparing for your visit to our survivorship program
+Preparing for your visit to the HOPE Survivorship Program

 An initial visit lasts about three hours.
 During that time, survivors meet the members of their care team, including:

-Social worker: Adjusting to life after cancer or bone marrow transplantation can be challenging.
-Your social worker will meet with you to address any concerns you have about your child’s return to school, home or job, as well as any worries you have about finances or other issues, that may make a return to “normal life” after cancer or bone marrow transplantation more difficult.
+Psychologist: Adjusting to life after cancer or bone marrow transplantation can be challenging.
+A psychologist will meet with you to address any concerns you have about your child’s return to school, home or job, as well as any worries you have about finances or other issues, that may make a return to “normal life” after cancer or bone marrow transplantation more difficult.
 They will help you develop a plan of action and connect you with any necessary resources.
+Your child will receive a neuropsychology screening during this visit.
+If we have any concerns based on this evaluation, we will refer you for a complete neuropsychological evaluation.

 Dietitian: Cancer and bone marrow transplantation survivors often struggle with returning to a well-rounded nutrition and activity plan after therapy.
 A dietitian will review your child’s dietary and activity habits, blood pressure and relevant nutrition labs.
 They will work with you to develop individualized healthy lifestyle recommendations for your child and family.

-Cancer and bone marrow transplantation survivors can attend clinics on the first and second Thursday and Friday of each month.
-We also hold quarterly outreach clinics at Children’s Hospital Colorado, Colorado Springs.
+Cancer and bone marrow transplantation survivors can attend clinics on the first or second Thursday or Friday of each month.

 Frequently asked questions about the HOPE Cancer Survivorship Program

-Your generosity fuels health, hope and healing for kids like Dalilah
+Your generosity fuels health, hope and healing for kids like Lamar

 Together, we are catalysts for change, partnering to create a brighter future for every child who needs us.
 From the world-class care we provide to the groundbreaking discoveries we make, none of our work would be possible without your support